amurorai203/Portfolio-React/README.md

-# Profile using react
+# Portfolio using React
-Bootcamp Challenge 13 to use react to develop my own Portfolio.
+Bootcamp Challenge 13 to use React to develop my own Portfolio.

 ## Description

 This is a JavaScript program to:
-1) Use react route to build navbar.
+1) Use React route to build navbar.
-2) Dynamcically generate Projects, Interests.
+2) Build the home profile and contact infomation.
-3) Build the home profile and contact infomation.
+3) Dynamcically generate Projects, Interests.

 ## Installation